Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Personal injury protection||Covers medical costs for anyone involved in a car accident||If you drive with passengers||Realtor, teacher, caregiver, chauffeur, volunteer|

-What other factors are used to calculate my premium?
+Other factors used to calculate my premium

 The amount you pay for your car insurance policy is a reflection of how likely an insurer thinks you are to make a claim, and how expensive that claim is likely to be.
 And some of those factors can also be influenced by your job.